jrosa770/carp_haproxy/README.md

-# Redundant HaProxy with CARP Based Redundancy
+# Redundant HaProxy with CARP Based Dynamic Fail Over

 Audience: Technical personnel with basic understanding of IPv4 concepts and routing and understanding of TCP load balancing.
 Basic UNIX shell knowledge.